Our Services

 2E-Memorial Form was launched in November 2007.
 The first full year statistics were available in 2008

-6.3 We have also significantly reduced the paper and electricity consumption over the past five years.
+6.3 We have also significantly reduced the paper and electricity consumption in 2023 compared to 2018.

 Paper and Electriciry Consumption